-Prices in the UK for this improved C-HR start from just over £26,000 for the entry-level Icon model.
-Customers can also choose from Design, Excel, Dynamic and GR Sport grades, all available with either 1.8 or new 2.0-litre hybrid powertrains.
-The range-topping "Orange Edition" rounds off the line up.
+Prices in the UK for this improved C-HR start from just under £28,000 for the entry-level Icon model.
+Customers can also choose from Design, Excel and GR Sport grades, all available with either 1.8 or 2.0-litre hybrid powertrains.

 The proposition here gives you slightly less space than models like Nissan's Qashqai and Renault's Kadjar but more fashionable looks and better on-road dynamics.
 It's a formula will can see quite a number of potential buyers liking quite a lot.
 Equipment levels fit with this approach.
 Top level models may be specified with heated front seats, a smart entry system, rear privacy glass, bespoke upholstery (including part-leather), a Park-Assist system, 18-inch alloy wheels and bi-tone metallic paintwork.